PlayableLab FAQs

 What is PlayableLab?

-- A platform for producing single-file HTML5 playable ads from ready projects, a chat prompt, or a finished video.
+- A marketing creative platform — not a playable-only builder.
+Ship finished campaign MP4s with AI-Video, standard IAB display banners with AI-Banner, and single-file HTML5 playable ads from ready projects, PlayAI chat, or a finished video.

-- Describe the playable in chat; AI-Lab writes and iterates the interactive creative; tune every exposed value in the editing panel, then export campaign-ready HTML for major ad networks.
+- In AI-Playable, describe the playable in chat; PlayAI writes and iterates the interactive creative; tune every exposed value in the editing panel, then export campaign-ready HTML for major ad networks.

-Can I build playables with natural-language prompts in AI-Lab?
+Can I build playables with natural-language prompts in AI-Playable?

 - Yes.
-Describe your playable in chat; AI-Lab generates and iterates the interactive HTML5 creative while you tune assets, gameplay, and CTAs in the editing panel.
+Describe your playable in chat; PlayAI generates and iterates the interactive HTML5 creative while you tune assets, gameplay, and CTAs in the editing panel.

-- Natural-language prompts go to AI-Lab, PlayableLab's authoring model — the AI that generates and iterates your interactive playable in chat.
+- Natural-language prompts go to PlayAI, PlayableLab's authoring model — the AI that generates and iterates your interactive playable in chat.

 - Export produces a ready-to-upload file for AppLovin, Meta, and other major ad networks.
 No coding required.